nology-tech/ASML_NologyBot_TeamTwo/README.md

     o Test result: Pass
     o Notes: Tested the data retrieved from API

-Test case: Verify data exists in database
-    o Test result: Pass
-    o Notes: Tested by returning data from db.

 Test case: Verify file paths exist
     o Test result: Pass
-    o Notes: Tested the file path to app.py and config.py
+    o Notes: Tested the file path to app.py

 Test case: Verify the contents of files
     o Test result: Pass
-    o Notes: Tested the contents of the app.py and config.py files
+    o Notes: Tested the contents of the app.py

 Test case: Verify http routes work
     o Test result: Pass
-    o Notes: Tested the home route, get part by id routes, get all parts routes, post part routes, and delete parts by verifying status codes and json response data.
+    o Notes: Tested the home route and get directions route by verifying status codes and json response data

+Test case: Verify invalid inputs
+    o Test result: Pass
+    o Notes: Tested by asserting invalid input status code returned 404

+Test case: Verify app configuration
+    o Test result: Pass
+    o Notes: Tested by asserting app config is true for testing

 Test Issues
     • No Issues
-    Conclusion: Based on the results of the test cases executed, it can be concluded that the database is functioning as expected.
+    Conclusion: Based on the results of the test cases executed, it can be concluded that the application and google API are functioning as expected.
 ```